 Julian joined Watsi on October 18th, 2016.
-Five years ago, Julian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+9 other people also joined Watsi on that day!
 Julian's most recent donation supported Jessy, a manual laborer from Kenya, to fund mobility restoring fracture surgery.

 Julian has funded healthcare for 46 patients in 12 countries.